 The Compass Program helps local youth discover future career and educational paths.
-English and French speaking youth ages 14 to 30, who are transitioning into postsecondary education, seeking employment, or want to return to adult education, are able to meet with our coordinator to develop a practical, pragmatic and realistic path to pursue personal success.
+English and French speaking youth ages 14 to 30, who are transitioning into postsecondary education, seeking employment, or want to return to adult education, are able to meet with our coordinators to develop a practical, pragmatic and realistic path to pursue personal success.
+This includes:

 The coordinator is present at the High School Tutoring Program to support those looking for summer jobs, applying for postsecondary education or just trying to figure out what to do after high school.
 Using social media, the coordinator advertises jobs, scholarship availability, volunteer opportunities and other helpful and relevant information for career and educational growth.

 Compass participants can schedule one-on-one meetings for the following:

 ● To draft a CV and cover letter

 ● To research and identify jobs that would be of interest to them